DayDream-Technologies/threejs-games/README.md

 3. Set source to "GitHub Actions"
 4. The workflow will automatically deploy on every push to main

-**Note**: This project uses HashRouter instead of BrowserRouter for GitHub Pages compatibility.
+**Note**: This project uses the official GitHub Pages workflow template (`jekyll-gh-pages.yml`) adapted for React apps.
+It uses HashRouter instead of BrowserRouter for GitHub Pages compatibility.
 URLs will include a `#` symbol (e.g., `https://daydream-technologies.github.io/threes-games/#/games/minesweeper-3d`).

 ### Other Deploy Options
 - **Netlify**: Drag and drop the `build` folder